 This post contains a list and a description of the best cafes in Rome, or rather, the ones with a cute environment and a wifi connection, where you’ll easily spend the day chilling or working at your laptop.
 But first, a foreword for all the digital nomads and travelers visiting the capital of Italy for the first time.
 Before diving into the current list of my favorite places to get coffee and also work, consider the cultural frame of the city I was born in.
 The locals have preserved their coffee culture for decades.
 It’s good to have in mind this set of habits that, although it has just started giving way to change, still represents the mainstream.
-If a local in Rome goes to have coffee at a café during a weekday, it’s usually to gobble and go.
+If a local in Rome has coffee at a café during a weekday, it’s usually to gobble and go.

 BEST CAFES TO CHILL OUT AND SPEND THE AFTERNOON IN A CITY THAT INVITES YOU TO GOBBLE AND GO

 Most of the coffee places in Rome, kind of expect you follow the mainstream.
 They are not so used to see customers dropping by with their laptop, sitting on their own with coffee… In some shops, especially if it’s not clear immediately that you are a “tourist”, they might think that something’s wrong with you.
 They don’t see digital nomads often.
 Rome locals avoid drinking coffee or eating on their own.
 You might not find under table plugs and wifi being the priority.
 There might be any kind of music when the place is silent: Italians love it loud … They might easily ask you to leave the table if you do not consume or if you’ve done with your coffee.
 Café bars are usually small, coffee is cheap, the economy is rolling.
 They need you to leave the table to other customers.
+But this is something that hardly happens in the best cafes in Rome!

 So… what to do?
 Should you renounce to sit and chill at a café in romantic Rome without feeling like a weirdo?
 No. Here we go with my list of friendly coffee bars.
 These are surely different from the cafés you’ve known at home, but they will love you to stay there, and that’s something.
 And they all have wifi.
 Just one more thing to keep in mind before I reveal my favorite coffee places in Rome.
 A few of these are also restaurants.
 They might require you to order something to eat if you sit there at lunch/dinner time.
 You will find out quickly because they’ll start setting the tables with glasses and everything.